 You can, of course, use a fast lens at smaller apertures–there’s no rule that says you must always shoot with it wide open (at the largest aperture).
 So just because you have a 50mm ƒ/1.4 lens, for example, there’s absolutely no reason you can’t shoot at ƒ/8 or ƒ/11.

-There’s a lot to like about shooting with a fast lens, and I will nearly always reach for a fast lens when it’s available.
-But there’s also a few things to watch out for.
+There’s a lot to like about shooting with a fast lens, and I will nearly always reach for one when it’s available.
+But there’s also a few things to watch out for when shooting with them wide open.

 Accurate Focus Becomes Especially Critical